Heartstrings Therapeutic Music & Art Program

 What is the Heartstrings Music & Art Program?

-The Children’s Hope Alliance Heartstrings Therapeutic Music & Art Program is committed to offering educational and experiential music and art opportunities to enrich the lives of at-risk children and their families.
-We are founded on the belief that music and art are effective and empowering methods for problem-solving, promoting growth and well-being in individuals, families, and communities.
+The Children’s Hope Alliance Heartstrings Therapeutic Music & Art Program is committed to offering educational, therapeutic, and experiential music and art opportunities to enrich the lives of children and families considered at-risk.
+We are founded on the belief that music and art are effective and empowering methods for problem-solving, and promoting growth and well-being in individuals, families, and communities.

 What is the cost?

 All these activities and sessions are provided FREE of charge.
 Our classes are taught by vetted and trained Heartstrings volunteers.
 Music therapy sessions are provided by our board-certified music therapist.

 Interested in signing up for a class?
 Click the link below!

 Interested in helping supporting this amazing program to enhance the lives of children and families?
 Click on the application below and one of our program staff will be in touch with you shortly.
 A few of our volunteer opportunities are listed here, but we would love to talk to you about ways to help.

 The Children’s Hope Alliance Heartstrings Program is looking for experienced instrumental (guitar, keyboard, recorder, drums, percussion, etc.) and vocal instructors to lead private music lessons at our Barium Springs Campus location.
 Many of our clients have never had opportunities to participate in music classes, but they have a strong interest in music education.
 We are looking for caring and talented musicians to help foster a love of music and assist interested clients learn a new instrument or enhance their skills.